redondo-se/Ffmpeg_Http_Server/README.md

 # Ffmpeg_Http_Server
-A C# .Net http server specifically for using FFmpeg to transcode video on the fly.
+A C# .Net HTTP server specifically for using FFmpeg to transcode video on the fly.

 # More Info